pablogonzalezginestet/megalearner/README.md

 algorithms (“opt-coeffs.rds”) and the AUC at 5 years cross-validated of the stacking (“cv-aucs-stack.rds”)

+The folder METABRIC contains the R codes to run the procedure in the METABRIC dataset.

-The folder figure contains the plots in the paper (Figure 1 and Figure 2).
+The folder figure contains the plots in the paper.

 ## Installation